Netsukuku/netsukuku/README.md

     git clone git@github.com:Netsukuku/netsukuku.git

-The dependencies of netsukuku can be installed by running this command.
+The dependencies of netsukuku can be installed by running this command, For debian/ubuntu.

     sudo apt-get install zlibc libgmp-dev openssl libssl-dev libgee-dev libpth-dev libgcrypt11-dev autoconf cmake autogen mawk gawk

+For Archlinux, Try this.

+    sudo pacman -S zlib gmp lib32-gmp openssl lib32-openssl libgee pth libgcrypt autoconf cmake autogen gawk

 To compile the code you can do this: